riplaboratory/Kanaloa/README.md

 **For files tha do not require manual version control**, follow the same naming convention as above, omitting the date.
 Example: `sampleFilename.extension`.

-### 2.a.
-Filename exceptions:
+**Exceptions**:
-Matlab (in Linux) dislikes filenames that start with numbers.
+ - Matlab (in Linux) dislikes filenames that start with numbers.
 For this reason, Matlab script `.m` filenames should begin with the letter `m`.
 Other than this, the naming convention remains the same.
 Example: `m20180101_sampleMatlabFilename.m`

-Similarly, the Arduino IDE (in Linux) dislikes filenames that start with numbers.
-It also prefers to sit inside a directory with the same name as the filename.
+ - Arduino IDE (in Linux) dislikes filenames that start with numbers.
+It also prefers that .ino scrips sit inside a directory with the same name as the filename.
 For this reason, Arduino script `.ino` filenames should begin with the letter a.
 The script should sit inside a directory named identical to the filename.
 Other than this, the naming convention remains the same.
-Example: `[PATH]/a20180101_sampleArduinoFilename/a20180101_sampleArduinoFilename.ino`
+Example: `.../a20180101_sampleArduinoFilename/a20180101_sampleArduinoFilename.ino`

 ## Writing readme.md files
 For writing tutorials and/or primer dicuments in Git, put the document in its own directory.
 Name the directory a properly descriptive name (e.g. "InstallationInstructions", "PackageLists", "WritingAPackage", etc.), then name the document inside the directory "readme.md".
 This will allow you to leverage Git's [built-in writing and formatting syntax](https://help.github.com/articles/basic-writing-and-formatting-syntax/), which will allow you to write nicely-formatted documents like the one you are reading right now!